 - Can we handle a big and often heavy tree?
 Since the tree cannot be planted out in our cold climate, unless you have a greenhouse sheltered enough, you will have to move and transplant the tree regularly.

-- Is there sufficient heat and sunlight in my growing spot for figs to ripen?
+- Is there sufficient heat and sunlight in my growing place for figs to ripen?
 We often just think about the winter, if we bring a tree through the winter it is all good.
 That is not so.
 The tree will not produce if the summer is too short and cool.
 So you will end up with a green tree and no fruit.

 - Do we like figs enough to make going through extra hassle worth it?
 One can grow almost anything imaginable, but to make it worthwhile, we also want to enjoy the fruit of our labor.